 How Does Dental Probing Work?

 “Probing” is quite simple and is accomplished by using a dental “probe” to measure the depth of a tooth’s pocket.
-The probe acts like a ruler, and has markings along its side measured out in millimetres.
+The probe acts like a ruler and has markings along its side measured out in millimeters.
 To measure the depth of your tooth’s pocket, our hygienist gently places the probe into this pocket and makes note of the depth.
 Six measurements are taken per tooth, three along the outside, and three along the inside of each tooth.
-A depth of three millimetres or under without any bleeding is generally accepted as healthy.
+A depth of three millimeters or under without any bleeding is generally accepted as healthy.
 Above that number, your dentist may suggest more thorough cleanings, including scaling and root planing, or something even more comprehensive if the number is above a five.

 - Question: Bad experiences from childhood has made me fearful of visiting the dentist what can I do?